 The challenges of The Discovery Award are non competitive, you progress at your own pace and within your own capabilities, whilst having fun and enjoying yourself at the same time.
 You will meet new people and make new friends.

 There is no maximum time limit for each challenge only a minimum.
-This is to promote a real sense of commitment to to your chosen challenge.
+This is to promote a real sense of commitment to your chosen challenge.
 You do not have to work on all quadrants simultaneously, certainly when very new to The Award it might be better for you to only work on one or two of the challenges at one time, or even finish one quadrant before beginning another!

 There are three levels; Bronze, Silver and Gold - each with an agreed time span and leading to its own certificate and badge.